 A cave is not necessary for guppies but it is preferable since it gives them places where they can hide.
 A hiding place not only allows the guppy to have a place to rest but also makes them feel comfortable during the breeding time.

-However, note that having a hiding place such as a cave in your guppy tank can be definitely a good thing.
+But still, having a hiding place such as a cave in your guppy tank can be a good thing.

 1. A Cave Allows Your Guppies To Hide When They Are Stressed